|

 commissioned by the Royal Philharmonic Society, BBC

 Radio 3 and the European Broadcasting Union.
-Her debut
+Her

-nominated for a Grammy in 2014.
+was nominated for a Grammy in 2014.
 In 2017 she was

 appointed composer-in-residence with the BBC Concert